Venafi/VenafiPS/docs/functions/Remove-VenafiTeam.md

 ### -ID
 Team ID.
-For VaaS, this is the team guid.
+For VaaS, this is the team uuid.
 For TPP, this is the local ID.

 ```yaml